Portsmouth Square pedestrian bridge: History

 From 1959 until 1963, Portsmouth Square was redesigned as a public park for the Chinatown community.
 Meanwhile, the Hilton San Francisco Financial District was built across the street (initially as a Holiday Inn but was later purchase by Hilton Hotels & Resorts).
 A bridge connecting the two was included in some of the hotel's initial designs.
 The city gave approval to build the bridge in 1970.
 Construction on the bridge began that same year, and it was opened in 1971.
 The bridge was created as a privately owned public space.
 The air rights for the bridge are owned by Justice Investors, one of the companies that owns the Hilton Hotel property.
 While the bridge is private property, its permit is "revocable at the will of the Board of Supervisors."

 A second redesign of the square began in a first phase the 1980s and a second phase in the 1990s.
-During the second phase of that redesign, a community room was built which was connected to the bridge on the underside of the east side.
+During the second phase of that redesign, a community room was built which was connected to the bridge on the underside of the west side.
 It was opened to the public in 2001.